 - at the Okanagan campus: Deputy Vice Chancellor

 b) The Senior Appointments Committee Recommendation (if applicable)

 Recommendations at the rank of Associate Professor, Professor and Senior Instructor must be forwarded to the Senior Appointments Committee (SAC) (See The Guide to Promotion and Tenure Procedures at UBC for details) via Faculty Relations at the Vancouver campus and the Deputy Vice Chancellor at the Okanagan campus.
 Faculty Relations at the Vancouver campus will coordinate with SAC on all recommendations.
 SAC recommends appointments to the President who then decides for or against appointments.

 For the appointment of all foreign academics, specific immigration-related documents must be forwarded to Faculty Relations (Vancouver campus) or Human Resources (Okanagan campus).
 Please ensure you review the information on the Foreign Academics Recruitment Page and ensure you are adhering to the recordkeeping requirements and that all necessary documentation is forwarded to Faculty Relations/Human Resources as early as possible.

-As per Citizenship & Immigration Canada (CIC) regulations recruitment records for foreign nationals must be kept on file for 6 years.
+As per Immigration, Refugees and Citizenship Canada (IRCC) regulations, recruitment records for foreign nationals must be kept on file for 6 years from date of hire.

 Please note that Section 9 provides a snapshot of the appointment process and does not contain all of the administrative details.
 If you require more information about the appointment process, please contact: